• Skip to primary navigation

 Instructions

-• Prep the marinade: In a large bowl, combine the soy sauce, apple cider vinegar, brown sugar, half of the garlic and the bay leaves.
+• In a large bowl, combine the soy sauce, apple cider vinegar, brown sugar, half of the garlic and the bay leaves.
 Add the chicken thighs and toss well.
 Marinate for 20 minutes to overnight.

-• Sear the chicken: In a large skillet, with a lid, heat 2 tbsp of the vegetable oil.
+• In a large skillet, with a lid, heat 2 tablespoons of the vegetable oil.
 Remove the chicken from the marinade, reserving the marinade, and cook about 4 minutes per side on high heat or until golden brown.
 Transfer the cooked chicken to a plate.

-• Caramelize the onions: Add the remaining 1 tbsp of oil to the skillet over medium-high heat.
+• Add the remaining 1 tablespoon of oil to the skillet over medium-high heat.
 Add the onion and cook until the onion has softened and has begun to caramelize, about 5 minutes.
 If wanting to spice this up, now is the time to add some red chilies.
 Stir in the remaining garlic and cook for another minute until aromatic.

-• Garnish and serve: Serve garnished with green onion and red chilies.
+• Serve garnished with green onion and red chilies.

 Equipment